-Humorous effect created by puns depends upon the ambiguities words entail.
+Humorous effects created by puns depend upon the ambiguities words entail.
 The ambiguities arise mostly in homophones and homonyms.
-For instance, in a sentence “A happy life depends on a liver” liver can refer to the organ liver or simply the person who lives.
+For instance, in a sentence “A happy life depends on a liver”, liver can refer to the organ liver or simply the person who lives.
 Similarly, in a famous saying “Atheism is a non-prophet institution” the word “prophet” is used instead of “profit” to produce a humorous effect.

 Common Examples of Pun

-In everyday life, puns are intentionally or accidently used in jokes and witty remarks.
-Let us consider a few examples:
+In everyday life, pun examples are found intentionally or accidentally used in jokes and witty remarks.
+Such as: